tillkahlbrock/serverless-workshop-web-go/content/lab7/_index.md

 **Why is this important?**

 When using serverless components from AWS you leave big part of the heavy lifting to Amazon.
-This gives you the advantage not having to worry about monitoring your servers anymore.
+This gives you the advantage of not having to worry about monitoring your servers anymore.

 Despite that there are still things that could go wrong: